Asymmetric thin-shell wormholes in the Kalb-Ramond background: Observational characteristics and extra photon rings

 The metric function can be expressed as

-Here, $M$, $Q$, and $l$ represent the black hole's mass, charge, and Lorentz-violating parameter, respectively.
-Expanding Eq.(4) as a Taylor series yields
+Here, $M$, $Q$, and $l$ represent the black hole's mass, charge, and Lorentz-violation parameter, respectively.
+Expanding Eq.~(\ref{eq4}) as a Taylor series in small $l$ yields

 In which, $i=1, 2$ denotes the two space-time regions, $R$ represents the position of the thin shell and satisfies the condition $R>\max \left\{r_{h_1}, r_{h_2}\right\}$, where $r_{h_1}$ and $r_{h_2}$ represent the event horizon radii of black holes with mass parameters $M_1$ and $M_2$, respectively.
-Considering that gravity acts as the sole interaction when photons pass through the throat, the 4-momentum $p^A(A=t, r, \theta, \phi)$ of the photon remains conserved.
+Considering that gravity is the sole interaction as photons traverse the throat, the energy $p_t$ and axial angular momentum $p_\phi$ are all conserved.

-Since the space-time is symmetric, photons possess two conserved quantities: $E_i=-p_{t_i}$ (energy) and $L_i=p_{\phi_i}$ (angular momentum)-when propagating along geodesics, and their motion satisfies the geodesic equations
+Since the space-time is symmetric, we choose the plane $\theta = \pi/2$ (passing through the coordinate origin) for analysis; photons then possess two conserved quantities: $E_i=-p_{t_i}$ (energy) and $L_i=p_{\phi_i}$ (angular momentum) when propagating along geodesics, and their motion satisfies the geodesic equations